capncodewash/docs-1/sources/oxtrust/configuration.md

 * _Requires SSL:_ If the SMTP Server offers communication via SSL enable this option by ticking the check-box.

-* _SMTP Port:_ The number of the SMTP host server port has to be entered here.
+* _SMTP Port:_ Enter the number of the SMTP host server port here.

 ## oxTrust Settings
 This feature provides options to add various changes in the Gluu Server User Interface.
-The Gluu Server administrator can add Title, Display Name or even modify the Web User Interface color and logo from this section.
+The Gluu Server administrator can add Title, Display Name or even modify the color and logo of the web user interface from this section.

 ![Configuration Panel](https://raw.githubusercontent.com/GluuFederation/docs/2.4/sources/img/2.4/admin_config_config.png)